Hives (Urticaria) During Pregnancy

 What Are Pregnancy Hives?

-Hives may occur at any stage of the pregnancy.
+Hives when pregnant may occur at any stage.
 Even if you have never had this skin condition in your life, you may have it while you are pregnant, just like pregnancy acne.
 Hives appear as pale red, raised bumps on the skin and they represent an allergic reaction to food, insect bites, medicine, chemicals etc. With the increase in hormones and changes that happen in your body, it is possible there is sensitivity to pathogens.
 Usually, pregnant women develop hives after the skin goes extremely dry and stretches as the foetus grows.
-However, there could be other reasons also for developing hives during pregnancy.
+However, there could be other reasons for developing hives during pregnancy.
 Therefore, you must consult a medical practitioner at the sight of pale red, raised bumps on the body.

 Are Hives Dangerous In Pregnancy?

 Luckily, not all cases of hives are a serious threat to the would-be-mother or her unborn baby.
-It is, however, few cases may end up with serious complications.
-Therefore, you should get yourself checked by a doctor to rule out any complications as soon as you notice any symptoms, especially around your genitals (including a rash).
+It is, however, that few cases may end up with serious complications.
+Therefore, if you’re pregnant and hives can be seen erupting, you should get yourself checked by a doctor to rule out any complications as soon as you notice any symptoms, especially around your genitals (including a rash).
 Pregnant women can also develop hives as an allergic reaction, which could also cause serious complications like anaphylaxis.
 Other symptoms of hives may include tightness in the throat, difficulty in swallowing, wheezing, extreme shortness of breath, dizziness, etc. We shall discuss the symptoms a little more in detail in the article below.

-Now that you know what hives are and if they can be dangerous during pregnancy, let’s look at some of its causes.
+Now that you know what hives are and if they can be dangerous during pregnancy, let’s look at some of their causes.